End-Stopped Line Definition

-The opposite of an end-stopped line is an enjambed line, in which the sense of a sentence or clause continues across a line break without any punctuation mark.
+The opposite of an end-stopped line is an enjambed line, in which a sentence or clause continues across a line break.
 To get a sense of the difference between end-stopped and enjambed lines, take a look at this excerpt from Romeo and Juliet which contains some of each type:

 When he shall die,

 Take him and cut him out in little stars,

 And he will make the face of heaven so fine